Measuring and Understanding Throughput of Network Topologies: Experimental Methods

 \subsubsection{Traffic workload}

-We evaluate three traffic matrix \pbgnew{families} given in \S\ref{subsec:thputMetric} -- all to all, random matching and \pbgnew{our} hard-to-route longest matching. \pbgnew{In addition, we need to specify where the traffic endpoints are located.} In structured networks with restrictions on server-locations, servers are added at the locations prescribed by the models.
+We evaluate two main categories of workloads: (a) real-world measured TMs from Facebook clusters and (b) synthetic TMs, which can be uniform weight or non-uniform weight.
+Synthetic workloads belong to three main families: all-to-all, random matching and longest matching (near-worst-case).
+In addition, we need to specify where the traffic endpoints (sources and destinations, i.e., servers) are attached.
+In structured networks with restrictions on server-locations (fat-tree, BCube, DCell), servers are added at the locations prescribed by the models.
 For example, in fat-trees, servers are attached only to the lowest layer.
-For all other networks, we either add $1$ server or \emph{k} servers to each switch.
+For all other networks, we add servers to each switch.
+Note that our traffic matrices effectively encode switch-to-switch traffic, so the particular \emph{number} of servers doesn't matter.